Palermo Sicily, Italy Travel Guide

 Riserva Naturale Orientata Capo Gallo, Isola delle Femmine Nature Reserve, Parco dei Nebrodi, Parco delle Madonie.
 Adhere to rules by staying on marked paths, refraining from littering, instead of disturbing wildlife.

 Recycling (Differenziata) is mandatory.
 Look for separate bins for correct sorting.
 Avoid littering, especially in historic areas and natural sites.
-Sicily experiences water scarcity, particularly in summer.
+Sicily experiences shortage of water, particularly in summer.
 Be mindful of usage.

-Do not touch artifacts, climb on ancient ruins, or deface heritage buildings.
+Do not touch artifacts, climb on historic ruins, or deface heritage buildings.
 Support local artisans by purchasing traditional crafts directly.
 This sustains heritage and skills.

 Dress modestly, with shoulders and knees covered.
 Speak quietly and silence phones.
 Avoid visiting during active religious services unless respectful participation is the goal.